nalibjchn/FaceAgingGANs/Face_Age_Gender_Estimator/README.md

   MEA is 6.3, which means the error around (+-)6.3

 5. The detail and process result and evaluation are implemented on Google Colab in the folder: <b>ExperimentColab_Age_Gender_Estimator</b>

-6. Quick single file programme: <b> face_age_estimator_wiki_imdb.py </b>, you can run it directly to train a age model, or modify this python programme for training gender model.

 ## Reference
 1. [IMDB-WIKI dataset](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/)